fellesverkstedet/fabricatable-machines/theory/README.md

 ### Tuning / calibrating your machine:
 * Be patient like a Zen master.
 Great machine calibration give great rewards.
+* Tweak the pressre of you glide blocks/ v-wheels before with the pinion disengaged from the rack
+* Tweak the pinion pressure on the rack with the help of the motor plates once you are done with the glide bloacks / v-wheels
+* If you are real fancy you use software to compensate for unenven motion

 ### Using your machine and sharing back:
 * Make spare parts